 Annual Community Luncheon and Board of Advisors Meeting

-On Thursday, July 20, 2017, representatives from our constituent annual conferences will visit.
+On Tuesday, July 18, 2017 (note date change), representatives from our constituent annual conferences will visit.
 There is a community luncheon and an opportunity for students to meet with their conference representative(s).

 On the evening of the last Thursday of Summer Course of Study, July 27 at 7:00 p.m., a special service of worship will be held in Duke Chapel to close the school and to recognize those students who are completing their fifth year or advanced studies.
 Immediately after the service a reception for all students and families is held in the Divinity Café.